theriftlab/immanuel-python/docs/4-data.md

 When outputting JSON-serialized properties or charts, you will notice that some are returned as simple data and others are returned as an object containing each state as a boolean, plus a human-readable `formatted` property.
 This distinction was made mainly with front-end developers in mind, where a user-facing application powered by Immanuel might need to quickly determine the state of something in order to display some kind of indicator.

 For example, if a chart needs to show a full or new moon symbol when the chart's moon is full or new, then it can check the `moon_phase.full_moon` and/or `moon_phase.new_moon` properties rather than check a returned string for "Full".
-It can also provide its own mapping to more localised text if needed.
+It can also provide its own mapping to more localized text if needed.
 Similarly with a chart object's dignity state, if certain dignities need to be quickly determined (eg. exaltation or detriment).

 A house system or chart shape, on the other hand, will always simply be information and is very unlikely to be needed as actual data to perform any kind of calculation - they are instead best suited to being passed straight to the user.